Last Updated on April 12, 2022 by Rei Garnet

 How much veggies should you feed your rabbit per day?

 At 12 weeks old, you can now start giving your rabbits veggies at 15 grams per day.
-Just make sure that you only introduce one vegetable at a time so that you can easily trace what veggies to remove if your rabbit suddenly suffers from digestive issues.
+Just make sure that you only introduce one vegetable at a time so that you can easily trace which vegetables to remove if your rabbit suddenly suffers from digestive issues.

-From 7 months to 1 year, you can now gradually increase the amount of veggies you give to your rabbits until you meet the required amount based on your rabbit’s weight.
+From 7 months to 1 year, you can now gradually increase the amount of veggies you give to your rabbits until you meet the required amount based on their weight.

 Here’s a table to help you decide how much vegetables you should limit giving to your rabbits: